spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 # ErgoDEX liquidity mining protocol

-Liqudity Mining Protocol allows anyone to setup his own liquidity mining (LM) program targeted at the desired pool on ErgoDEX.
+Liqudity Mining Protocol allows anyone to setup his own liquidity mining (LM) program targeted at the desired pool on Spectrum.DEX.

 ## Liquidity Mining Pool
 Liquidity Mining (LM) Pool is represented on-chain as a UTxO with the following structure: